Approx. Time Difference

 Do NOTpurchase this ticket; it is already included in your program fees.

 You must make and pay for your own travel arrangements to your first city and your return home (even if you are on financial aid).
 You are strongly urged to purchase a changeable airline ticket.
 You may wish to contact fellow UCEAP students before departure to discuss the possibility of making joint travel plans.
 Your mid-program flight from your first city to your second city is arranged for you by the program.
-Transfers to and from the airports are also provided for the mid-program city switch.
+Transfers to and from the airports are also provided.

 You are responsible for arriving at the specified location on the required date and time for the official start of the program.
 The Official Start Date is listed in the program calendar.
 If you fail to appear on the Official Start Date, you will be subject to dismissal from the program (Student Agreement, Section 10).